Parental Controls in 2026: A Practical Digital Safety Checklist for Parents

 or social media link-outs.

-Block risky categories (adult content, gambling, harmful content).
+Block risky categories (adult content, gambling, harmful or inappropriate websites).

 Use allowlists for younger kids.